BESSER-PEARL/B-OCL-Interpreter/docs/source/index.rst

 of our Python-based personal interpretation of a "Universal Modeling Language"

 .. note::
-   BESSER and BOCL are funded thanks to an `FNR Pearl grant <https://modeling-languages.com/a-smart-low-code-platform-for-smart-software-in-luxembourg-goodbye-barcelona/>`_ led by the `Luxembourg Institute of Science and Technology <https://www.list.lu/>`_ with the participation of the `Snt/University of Luxembourg <https://www.uni.lu/snt-en/>`_ and open to all your contributions!
+   BESSER and B-OCL are funded thanks to an `FNR Pearl grant <https://modeling-languages.com/a-smart-low-code-platform-for-smart-software-in-luxembourg-goodbye-barcelona/>`_ led by the `Luxembourg Institute of Science and Technology <https://www.list.lu/>`_ with the participation of the `Snt/University of Luxembourg <https://www.uni.lu/snt-en/>`_ and open to all your contributions!